Welcome to today's edition of the Rush 24-7 podcast.

 Keith Olderman, I think, was on.

-Four four listeners, four watchers.
+Four listeners, four watchers.

-I don't know whether you watched it, and if you'd like to give me a review, give us a call at 1800-282-2882.
+I don't know whether you watched it, and if you'd like to give me a review, give us a call at 1-800-282-2882.

 And Russia's been doing it here for years.

-Finally on television, they're realizing this could be, in fact, a winner in terms of ratings.
+Finally, on television, they're realizing this could be, in fact, a winner in terms of ratings.

-Um, you know, if you saw it, I'd like to hear from you.
+And, you know, if you saw it, I'd like to hear from you.

-I'm now I was around when it was created.
+I was around when it was created.

-Well it's not supposed to be President's Day in the plural, I don't think, like all President's Day.
+Well, it's not supposed to be President's Day in the plural, I don't think, like all President's Day.

-It was supposed to be Lincoln's birthday, Washington's birthday, but now we don't have either of those people.
+It was supposed to be Lincoln's birthday, Washington's birthday.

-The last time I did, I didn't realize there were so many millions of you unreconstructed Confederates out there, so I'll try to go slow here uh on this because I don't mean to resurrect the Civil War nor refight it in any way, shape, or form.
+The last time I did, I didn't realize there were so many millions of you unreconstructed Confederates out there, so I'll try to go slow here on this because I don't mean to resurrect the Civil War nor refight it in any way, shape, or form.

 They have a description of the Lincoln Memorial.

-So here is the description on the National Park Service website of the uh Lincoln Memorial, which they describe as a symbol of democracy.
+So here is the description on the National Park Service website of the Lincoln Memorial, which they describe as a symbol of democracy.

 The description, however, must have been written by someone who recently went to a very politically correct university.

-Here is the description, quote.
+Here is the description.

-The generation that designed the Lincoln Memorial essentially constructed a highly idealized, colossal white marble memorial to American democracy.
+Quote, The generation that designed the Lincoln Memorial essentially constructed a highly idealized, colossal white marble memorial to American democracy.

-The period between 1865 and 1909 was a period marked as a time of incredible technological advance, rapid industrial growth, and imperialistic expansionism, of inflamed patriotism during and after the Spanish American War, and a continuance of Jim Crow laws, the exploitation of the working class, and Tammany Hall style politics.
+The period between 1865 and 1909 was a period marked as a time of incredible technological advance, rapid industrial growth, and imperialistic expansionism, of inflamed patriotism during and after the Spanish-American War, and a continuance of Jim Crow laws, the exploitation of the working class, and Tammany Hall-style politics.

 Perhaps it should come as little surprise, I continue now to quote the National Park Service.

-Perhaps it should come as little surprise that the predominantly white, classically minded and university educated upper middle class generation of architects and engineers that built the Lincoln Memorial would stress the theme of national unity over that of social justice, unquote.
+Perhaps it should come as little surprise that the predominantly white, classically minded, and university-educated upper-middle-class generation of architects and engineers that built the Lincoln Memorial would stress the theme of national unity over that of social justice, unquote.

 What kind of communist claptrap is this?